ANBAL534/EORA/README.md

 # EORA
 EVE Online Ratting Advisor, it reads your Intel channel and alert you from closer neutrals
+**CURRENTLY UNDER DEVELOPMENT**